sbenson09/sbscanner/README.md

 Sample input and testing data has been provided and available for use in the [/inputs](https://github.com/sbenson09/sbscanner/tree/main/inputs) folder.

 ## Test server environment via docker compose.
-To test across several cases (http, https, nginx server, httpd server, successful basic auth, failed basic auth invalid credentials, etc.) a series of Dockerfiles, orchestrated by a docker-compose manifest were included in the [/test_servers](https://github.com/sbenson09/sbscanner/tree/main/test_servers) folder.
+To test across several cases (http, https, nginx server, httpd server, successful basic auth, failed basic auth due to invalid credentials, etc.) a series of Dockerfiles, orchestrated by a docker-compose manifest were included in the [/test_servers](https://github.com/sbenson09/sbscanner/tree/main/test_servers) folder.

 Refer to Docker's [docker compose documentation](https://docs.docker.com/compose/) for instructions on installation and use.

 ## Assumptions & Considerations
 * Building on top of existing tools like Nmap were assumed out of the spirit of the assignment, and thus not considered.
 * The scanner must support both HTTP and HTTPS.
-* While credentials of the assignment are defined upfront (i.e. `root`:`root`), the scanner will allow these to be input as command line arguments (`--username [username]`, `--password [password]`) to allow for additional flexibility.
 *  The scanner must be performant in both minimal use cases (<= 10K URL/Ports) and large use cases (>=250K URL/Ports).
 To validate this, I measured runtime with `time` on my M2 Macbook Air.
   * `time` output on 10k URL/Ports: `0.91s user 0.19s system 96% cpu 1.139 total`.
   * `time` output on 258k URL/Ports: ` 47.44s user 15.35s system 105% cpu 59.473 total`.
 * CSV file input assumes the use of a header row.
+* While credentials of the assignment are defined upfront (i.e. `root`:`root`), the scanner should allow these to be input as command line arguments (`--username [username]`, `--password [password]`) to allow for additional flexibility.

 ## Limitations
 * The scanner is designed for TCP and does not support scanning of UDP ports.
-* The scanner requires URL values, and thus, all scan targets must be prefixed with http(s)://.
+* The scanner requires URL values for input, and thus, all scan targets must be prefixed with http(s)://.
 * Testing against tens of thousands of remote hosts was believed to be unfeasible, and thus, testing bulk targets has been simulated via web servers running on localhost via docker(258K targets).
-Additional testing with remote targets at scale would be highly desirable to better understand performance bottlenecks.
+Additional testing with remote targets at scale would be highly desirable to better understand performance and potential bottlenecks.
 * Requests that are silently dropped by a server or WAF may result in significant slowdowns, as the request must timeout.
-Default timeout is set to 2 seconds.
+Default timeout is set to 2 seconds, and can be configured by the user.
+* CSV file input assumes the use of a header row.

 ## Dependencies
 sbscanner was developed using Python 3.11, and contains the following dependencies.